813-471-8810 [email protected]

 A Secluded Stay in the Heart of the Jungle

-Visiting the Amazon Research Center
+Visiting the Research Center

 This research was supported by Amazonia Expeditions – an ecotourism company in the Peruvian Amazon dedicated to the environmental and cultural preservation of the region.
-For travelers visiting the Amazon for at least 5 days – there is the option to stay at our Amazon Research Center (ARC) for all or part of your adventure.
+For travelers visiting the Amazon for at least 5 days – there is the option to stay at our Amazon Research Center lodge (ARC) for all or part of your adventure.
 While the accommodations of this lodge are more modest than our main Tahuayo lodge– guests who are visiting the jungle to experience its spectacular biodiversity will find the pristine, undisturbed forest it provides access to well worth it.
 The ARC is the only existing man-made structure in the million acre ACRCTT conservation zone with the nearest human habitation over 15 km away.

 What Our Guests Are Saying